jeffreylanters/unity-entity-component-system/README.md

 public abstract class EntitySystem<EntitySystemType, EntityComponentType> : IEntitySystem where EntitySystemType : EntitySystem<EntitySystemType, EntityComponentType>, new()
   where EntityComponentType : EntityComponent<EntityComponentType, EntitySystemType>, new() {

-  // This class allows the usage of [Injected] systems and services.
+  // NOTE: This class allows the usage of [Injected] systems and services.

   /// An instance reference to the controller. public static EntitySystemType Instance;